catlaranjeiro/be-training/README.md

 This repo is structured in different branches, as follows:
 * [main](https://github.com/catlaranjeiro/be-training): BE APIs for a blog
-* [initial-training](https://github.com/catlaranjeiro/be-training/tree/initial-training): the basics of API functionality - http-server, express, validation, params, etc. Not and organized project
+* [initial-training](https://github.com/catlaranjeiro/be-training/tree/initial-training): the basics of API functionality - http-server, express, validation, params, etc.

 ## Authors